28 Jun Scotland success driving huge interest in autumn tests

 Scotland will face the world’s top-ranked side, New Zealand, Australia and Samoa this November at BT Murrayfield and and supporters have already signed up for the series in record numbers.

-The test against New Zealand sold by the start of July with the series finale against Australia hot on its heels, with only single seats remaining a week later.
+The test against New Zealand sold by the start of July with the series finale against Australia hot on its heels.

 Scotland Head Coach Gregor Townsend said: “We’re delighted to hear about the huge number of supporters who have already committed to coming to watch the Scotland team in the autumn tests.